Bond Fundamentals II

 Updated December 17, 2018

-Governments can print exponential amounts of Money but only so much DEBT can been created...See the economist for the World's Debt situation.
+Governments can print exponential amounts of Money but only so much DEBT can be created...See the economist for the World's Debt situation.

 This is how it was during the last Great Depression: